 Fraud in Nigeria

-No discussion of safety in Nigeria would be complete without mention of the ever-popular 419 scams, named after the section of the Nigerian penal code that relates to financial fraud.
-These scams, often involving an email by someone claiming to be a relative or in great distress and begging for a deposit into their bank account.
+No discussion of safety in Nigeria would be complete without mention of the ever-popular 419 or advanced-fee scams, named after the section of the Nigerian penal code that relates to financial fraud.
+These scams often involve an email or text message from someone claiming to be a relative, with a business proposal or in great distress and begging for a deposit into their bank account.
 Needless to say, this is just one of the many faces of financial fraud in Nigeria, and though the banking system has become more secure over the past few years, expats must still be vigilant when it comes to checking bank and credit card balances.

 Terrorism and conflict in Nigeria